 Now is the time for comfort food and guilty pleasures.
 Fried chicken burgers are the modern day chicken soup, fixing problems you didn’t even know you had.
 This golden goodness comes from Polly Markus, so you know it’s a fabulous take on this fast food staple.

-Widely revered for her exceptional culinary prowess among friends and family, Markus is now sharing her gastronomic delights via @miss_pollys_kitchen, for all of us to enjoy at home.
+Widely admired for her exceptional culinary prowess among friends and family, Markus shares her gastronomic delights via Miss Polly’s Kitchen for us all to enjoy at home.

-800g Chicken thighs – boneless & cut in half
+800g chicken thighs — boneless and cut in half

-4 tbs Buttermilk (I used the milk from the marinade)
+4 tbsp buttermilk (you can use the milk from the marinade)

 Buns and preferred burger ingredients (sliced tomato, pickles etc.)

-1. Place the chicken in a large bowl, throw in all the spices, salt and stir into the chicken, then add buttermilk.
+1. Place the chicken in a large bowl, add the salt and spices, stir into the chicken, then add buttermilk.